GaloisInc/cryptol/ConditionalConstraints.md

   }
 ```

-Each case of an `EPropGuards` is typechecked by first asssuming the `props` and then typechecking the expression.
+Each case of an `EPropGuards` is typechecked by first assuming the `props` and then typechecking the expression.
 However, this typechecking isn't really that important because by construction the expression is just a simple application that is ensured to be well-typed.
 But we can use this structure for more general purposes.